Littering? That's so trash.

 That's why we're inviting you to learn more and take action with 'Littering?
 That's So Trash' - a campaign designed to promote accountability and inspire change.

-'That's So Trash' has evolved beyond its literal meaning of garbage - among Millennials and Gen Z, 'trash' has been widely adopted as slang to describe something low-quality, undesirable, or socially unacceptable, making it an effective and relatable term for this campaign.
-By repurposing this phrase, the City hopes to highlight the shameful nature of littering while fostering a sense of community pride and environmental responsibility.
+‘That’s so trash’ has evolved beyond its literal meaning of garbage, gaining popularity in online communities and social media as a way to call out something undesirable.
+Among Millennials and Gen Z, 'trash' has been widely adopted as slang to describe something low-quality, undesirable, or socially unacceptable, making it an effective and relatable term for this campaign.
+By repurposing this phrase, the City highlights the shameful nature of littering while fostering a sense of community pride and environmental responsibility.

 Get Involved: